andrewmorton/YogaBetsy-Revision/README.md

 # YogaBetsy-Revision

-Updating a site for a previous Yoga instructor as a project
+Updating a website as a project for YogaBetsy